pfreyp/SC17_Developer_Lab/Hello_World_Lab.md

 ## Design files

-The application code is located in the src directory.
+The application source code is located in the src directory.
 The host and accelerator binary files are pre-compiled and included in xclbin directory.
 ```
 Makefile
 src/host.cpp